-Expats looking to do business in Jordan will likely find opportunities in the country’s growing economy – however, that doesn’t necessarily mean that the process of doing business is a smooth one.
+Expats looking to do business in Jordan will likely find opportunities in the country’s growing economy – however, that doesn’t necessarily mean that the process of doing business is always a smooth one.

 Despite any bureaucratic shortcomings, the warm nature of the Jordanian people certainly helps negate these and there has been a notable improvement to business processes in recent years.

 The workweek in Jordan runs from Sunday to Thursday.
 Business hours are usually 8:30 to 13:00 and 15:30 to 18:30, but as Jordanians aren’t sticklers for time this can vary.

 While Arabic is the official language of the country, most international business dealings are done in English.
 However, expats would do well to learn a few key Arabic phrases, and for the convenience of Jordanian associates, business cards should be printed in both Arabic and English.

 Jordanian businesspeople are well dressed and expats should follow their example.
-Men should dress the same as they would for doing business in the West; smart business suits are key, and casual wear should not be worn.
+Men should dress the same as they would for doing business in the West; smart business suits are fine, and casual wear should not be worn in an office environment.
 Women should ensure all sleeves are elbow length or longer and should wear high necklines and skirts that fall below the knee.

 Gifts are not expected at initial meetings, but a small gift may be given if invited to a Jordanian’s home.
 Do not give alcohol.
 Sweets or flowers are appropriate as long as they’re not too lavish.